IBM/kube101/workshop/README.md

 3. After creation, before using the cluster, make sure it has completed provisioning and is ready for use.
 Run `bx cs clusters` and make sure that your cluster is in state "deployed".
 4. Then use `bx cs workers <name-of-cluster>` and make sure that all worker nodes are in state "normal" with Status "Ready".

-# Kubernetes and containers: an overview
+## Kubernetes and containers: An overview

 Let's talk about Kubernetes orchestration for containers before we build an application on it.
 We need to understand the following facts about it: